 Consider the three Ps - protection, performance, and promotion.
 Doesn’t matter which reporting schedule you follow, as long as you do it regularly.
 Accumulated social media data will offer comparisons to prove what’s working and what isn’t.

 - Set benchmarks and include contextual data so stakeholders can grasp what the results mean

 - Include visuals of your results – graphs, charts, word clouds, etc., for comprehension

 Your mission, should you wish to accept it, is social media measurement of your KPIs.
 Not to justify your marketing campaigns, but to make them better.

 Check out how good your social media measurement reports can look.
 Professional, comprehensive, easy to understand.
-Download three simulated Talkwalker reporting templates now!
+Download three simulated Talkwalker reporting templates and up your game!